za01br/mastra/examples/basics/rag/graph-rag/README.md

 # Retrieve results

-A simple example showing how to do metadata filtering with RAG using Mastra, OpenAI, and PGVector.
+A simple example showing how to work with Graph RAG using Mastra, OpenAI, and PGVector.

 ## Prerequisites